paritytech/substrate/frame/benchmarking/README.md

 * Executing the benchmark multiple times at each point in order to isolate and remove outliers.
 * Using the results of the benchmark to create a linear model of the function across its components.

-With this linear model, we are able to estimate ahead of time how long it would take to execute some logic, and thus make informed decisions without actually spending any significant resources.
+With this linear model, we are able to estimate ahead of time how long it takes to execute some logic, and thus make informed decisions without actually spending any significant resources.

-The benchmarking framework comes with the following components:
+The benchmarking framework comes with the following tools:

 * [A set of macros](./src/lib.rs) (`benchmarks!`, `add_benchmark!`, etc...) to make it easy to write, test, and add runtime benchmarks.